1Password/scim-examples/beta/docker/README.md

 ## Deploy 1Password SCIM bridge

-After the DNS record has propagated, set the DNS name for your SCIM bridge inline, use the template to output a canonical configuration that will create a Docker Swarm Secret and deploy SCIM bridge, then create the stack from this configuration.
+After the DNS record has propagated, set the domain name for your SCIM bridge inline, use the template to output a canonical configuration that will create a Docker secret and deploy SCIM bridge, then create the stack from this configuration.
 You SCIM bridge should automatically acquire and manage a TLS certificate from Let's Encrypt on your behlaf using the supplied domain name.

 *Example command:*